kakounedotcom/connect.kak/docs/faq.md

 **Notes**

 - The file is automatically erased after being sourced.
-- The Kakoune server is deleted if you detach the last client and you didn’t start it in daemon mode.
+- Kakoune refuses to quit if you try to detach the last client and you didn’t start it in daemon mode.
-- The implementation uses the `quit!` command.

 ### What is _kak-shell_?